pintergreg/software-engineering/lectures/01_sdlc.md

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 ::: notes
-This one is interesting.
 While it is not untrue.
 I consider it outdated from some aspect.
-TODO
 :::

 ## 7. Principle behind the Agile Manifesto